Meet The Team 2026

 In addition to his performance career, he has played an important role in mentoring young musicians.
 At the age of 18, he was an assistant professor at the Universidade Federal da Bahia, taught at the Geneva Conservatory, and worked within the Neojiba youth orchestras system.
 He has also taught at the Universität für Musik und darstellende Kunst Wien and served as a musician and coach at the Verbier Festival.
 He was a professor at the Royal Conservatory of Brussels.

 Currently, he performs with the Orquesta Típica de Tango Silencio and engages in chamber music with artists such as Dana Ciocarlie, Christoph Coin, Plamena Nikitassova, the Mosaïques Quartet, Pablo Márquez, among others.
-He is also part of the ensembles TORO with Nathan Kirzon and the string trio “3” alongside Ekachai Maskulrat and Anna Gebert.
+He is also part of the ensembles TORO with Nathan Matchin.

-He serves as Artistic Director of the Andante Association and has developed projects at iconic locations such as Sutra House and Château de Promenois, where he created the Stage de Musique Promenois, a program designed for young musicians that combines top-tier training with a unique cultural experience.
+He serves as Founder Director together with Federico Bosco of the Eulirio Verein and has developed projects at iconic locations such as Sutra House and Château de Promenois, where he created the Stage de Musique Promenois, a program designed for young musicians that combines top-tier training with a unique cultural experience.

 In the realm of dance, he has collaborated with choreographers such as Anne Teresa de Keersmaeker (Rosas), Johanna Heusser, and Timo Paris, contributing to the creation of innovative dance works.